 The freeze ray is a short ranged weapon that allows players to freeze enemies for a certain period of time.
 Unlike the superior weapon from Duke Nukem 3D, this freezethrower only works at short range, which was intentional according to the developers since players would lose a significant portion of health while approaching enemies, but would regain it once frozen.
 When the enemy is in a frozen state, Duke can or shoot them, or perform a violent execution move involving shattering the enemy into little pieces.

 The pump action shotgun lets off six rounds and is the most effective at close range.
-The gun was modelled after a shotgun that George Broussard bought in a gun shop in Mesquite, Texas.
+The gun was modeled after a shotgun that George Broussard bought in a gun shop in Mesquite, Texas.
 Broussard brought the gun to the office so it could be designed into the game.
 The gun is now said to reside in a closet at Broussard's home.
 It is the same shotgun that was used in Duke Nukem 3D, based on a Winchester 1300 with a heatshield mounted on the barrel, stock removed, and pistol grips installed on both the rear and the pump-action parts of the gun.

 The railgun is a long range weapon equipped with a scope, essentially a sniper rifle with a different name.
 It usually takes enemies out in one shot.
 The weapon was included in the game when the developers decided to design outdoor environments with vast open ground that was ideal for sniping.

 The ripper is a massive machine gun that fires from three different barrels.
 The weapon was originally planned to be an M16; however, it was redesigned to look like Duke Nukem 3D's iconic ripper after the development team changed game engines and decided to create full 3D renders of each weapon, one of the only intelligent moves made regarding the game's arsenal.